-Each year, washers and dryers cause 16,000 fires in homes resulting in deaths, injuries, and millions of dollars in property loss.
-The leading cause was failure to clean followed by mechanical failure/malfunction and electrical failure or malfunction.
-Dryer fires occur more frequently than washer fires and are the cause of the majority of these fires (92%).
-Prime periods for these types of fires are fall and winter with January being the peak month.
+Each year, washers and dryers cause thousands of fires in homes resulting in deaths, injuries, and millions of dollars in property loss.
+Dryer fires occur more frequently than washer fires and are the cause of the majority of these fires.
+The leading cause of dryer fires was failure to clean (31%) followed by mechanical failure/malfunction and electrical failure or malfunction.
+Prime periods for dryer fires are fall and winter with January being the peak month.

 When using these appliances, remember to: